All about DNArtwork

 If you’re ready to get your own DNArtwork, start here.
 For more info read on, and if you have a question that I haven’t answered then please mail me on firstname.lastname@example.org.

 Can I have a go even though I don't have a DNA test?

 In order to use this service, you need a DNA test.
 We support a few different providers of DNA tests, if you haven’t already been tested you’ll be guided through the process of choosing a DNA testing service.

 How can you tell how related people are from their DNArtworks?

 Each artwork has 23 shapes, and close relatives will share around half of their shapes, while totally unrelated people will share few or no shapes.

 Does this site make money?

 The service is offered free, and you’re entirely welcome to use it for free.
 I categorically don’t do anything dodgy like selling your information.
-There are exactly three ways that I make money through this site, and if they combine to pay my hosting costs I’ll be a happy bunny.
+The only way I make money is through the donations page *cough*.

 After covering my hosting fees, any extra money will be put towards taking my wife out for a nice dinner as compensation for all those evening and weekend hours I spend making this site instead of doing laundry.